I find these maps both incredibly satisfying and totally misleading. So in alphabetical order, let me explain…

 Argentina: I spent a grand total of 6 days in Argentina during my trip to South America in 2016, couchsurfing in Cordoba and drinking lots of wine in Mendoza.
 Unfortunately due to crazy and unpredictable inflation I opted for more time in Chile instead.

 Austria: One of my absolute favourites!
-I have visited Austria twice: the first time on a family Ski trip to Zell-am-see in 2008, and the second to stay with a my first ever international friend Julia in her home in Villach in 2011.
-We also visited Graz and Vienna together, and I keep meaning to go back…
+I have visited Austria on multiple occasions: the first time on a family Ski trip to Zell-am-see in 2008, and the second to stay with a my first ever international friend Julia in her home in Villach in 2011.
+We also visited Graz and Vienna together.
+This summer I had to opportunity to go back and teach English in Aparn an der Zaya, Bad Tatzmannsdorf, and Mödling.
+I also reunited with my friend Julia in Vienna and watched George Michael: Live in London at the Rathausplatz Film Festival with her in September.

 Belgium: For the 2015 Semana Santa (Easter) break my friend Allie and I headed to Belgium.
 We stayed at a friend’s place in Brussels and did a day-trip to Bruges.
 I really liked Brussels, even though it was bitterly cold…